← Back to ArticlesTraining Tips

 World Class Boxing Channel

-• Why it's good.
+• Why it is good.
 Tom Yankello has trained fighters for decades.
 His channel offers old-school boxing wisdom from a genuine expert.
 Less polished than some channels but the knowledge is authentic.

-• What you'll find.
+• What you will find.
 Detailed technique instruction, training philosophy, and insights from years of coaching.
 Tom focuses on fundamentals that actually work rather than flashy techniques.
 Strong emphasis on proper form.

 • Best for.
 Those who appreciate traditional boxing instruction and want depth over entertainment value.